2006 Honda Grand Prix of St. Petersburg: Warm-up

-The drivers took to the track at 10:15 AM local time on Sunday for a 30-minute warmup session.
+The drivers took to the track at 10:15 AM local time on Sunday for a 30-minute warm-up session.
 Franchitti continued his near flawless weekend by setting the fast time at 1 minute and 3.6419 seconds, ahead of Wheldon, Dixon, Kanaan, and Castroneves.
 However, Franchitti experienced his first setback of the weekend with nine minutes remaining when he crashed into the tire barriers in turn eight after Matsuura had already crashed at the same spot.
 After the crash, Franchitti's team replaced the broken piece of his car, while Matsuura's team was able to repair his broken suspension, sidepod, and undertray.